anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

  - the VLAN must be configured on the switch,
  - the IP address ranges to be used must be allocated.

+<a name="6.5"></a>
 ## 6.5 PDF implementation
+When we use PDF for installer or verification tools, all the required data described in 6.3 should be included.
+There's no limitation on how to implement PDF, like the file type of PDF could be csv or json, and also you can adjust the file structure, whichever is more readable to the tools.
+Taking servers information for example, you can use flat version to include all parameters in 6.3.4 for each device, or you can group servers with same properties like same Vendor, same model, or same usage.
+You can refer anuket PDF pages for details about how to implement: https://wiki.anuket.io/pages/viewpage.action?pageId=4406598